-- Put chicken thighs into a large slow cooker and rub spice/oil mixture all over chicken thighs.
+- Put chicken thighs into a large slow cooker and rub oil mixture all over chicken thighs.

 - Add squash, raisins and chicken broth on top of chicken.
 Cover and cook on low for 8 hours, or on high for 4 hours.

 - Serve chicken mixture over couscous and garnished with fresh herbs and toasted almond slices.

-- Instead of couscous, serve this with quinoa, rice, or even cauliflower rice.
+- Instead of couscous, substitute quinoa, rice, or cauliflower rice.